-12. U. T. Dallas: Recommendation to Accept Transfer of Funds to Establish the Daniel L. Harris Biology Scholarship.--

-The Office of the Chancellor concurs with President Rutford's recommendation to accept a \$10,000 transfer of previously reported gifts from current restricted funds to establish the Daniel L. Harris Biology Scholarship at U. T. Dallas.
+12. U. T. Dallas: Establishment of the Daniel L. Harris Biology Scholarship.--The Board, upon recommendation of the Land and Investment Committee, accepted a \$10,000 transfer of previously reported gifts from current restricted funds and established the Daniel L. Harris Biology Scholarship at The University of Texas at Dallas.